asdyxcyxc/FULLSHADE.github.io/_posts/2019-08-01-vulnserver-trun.md

 ## Crash the application with Python

-With the vulnserver application running on port 9999 on the victim host target, you can use a basic python socket connection in order to send data to this command.
+With the vulnserver application running on port 9999 on the victim host target, you can use a basic python socket connection to send data to this command.

 ```python
 import socket